 JAMA Network Open | Peer-Reviewed Publication | JAMA Network

 Media advisory: The full study is linked to this news release.

-Authors: Jodi M. Gilman, Ph.D., of Massachusetts General Hospital in Boston, is the corresponding author.
+Authors: Lenore J. Launer, Ph.D., of the National Institute on Aging in Baltimore, is the corresponding author.

 Editor’s Note: Please see the article for additional information, including other authors, author contributions and affiliations, conflict of interest and financial disclosures, and funding and support.

 # # #

 For more information, contact JAMA Network Media Relations at 312-464-JAMA (5262) or email media relations.